 On the other hand, without their soldiers and castles, the Ottoman Empire may have devoured Austria during the 16th-17th centuries.
 They had always been true and faithful to their Habsburg kings until the death of Zrínyi Miklós aka Nikola Zrinski in 1664.
 When they were finally disillusioned, they had to pay a high price for it.

-Regardless of their deeds, the Habsburgs viewed them with suspicion and have denied the minimal support from their military actions.
+Regardless of their deeds, the Habsburgs viewed them with suspicion and denied the minimal support for their military actions.
 They were not trusting in the Hungarians, either.
-Knowing the pre-history of Austrian-Hungarian or German-Hungarian relations since the Battle of Pressburg in 907 AD up to the taking of Vienna by King Matthias in 1485, I can understand the Habsburgs’ viewpoint.
-But the Ottoman threat has changed everything, the Habsburgs had to rely on the Hungarians and Croatians, and vice-versa.
+Knowing the pre-history of Austrian-Hungarian or German-Hungarian relations from the Battle of Pressburg in 907 AD up to the taking of Vienna by King Matthias in 1485, I can understand the Habsburgs’ viewpoint.
+But the Ottoman threat changed everything, the Habsburgs had to rely on the Hungarians and Croatians, and vice-versa.

 Here is more about Bocskai: https://www.hungarianottomanwars.com/essays/prince-bocskai-istvan/

 Transylvania was not a mere vassal of the Turks.
 Sometimes the Habsburgs paid higher taxes to the sultan than the Transylvanians: and there have never been Ottoman troops garrisoned among the Carpathians embracing Transylvania.
 Look at the strong state of Prince Bethlen Gábor’s “Fairy Garden” as it was called, and how the Transylvanians crossed the Habsburgs’ interests in the 30-Year-War.
 For the time being, the Court had to restrain itself from imprisoning their Hungarian nobles for “treason”.